ibbenz/ba_222_gencg_h1901_students/README.md

 # _03-Benz_Pascal_Agent_Projects
 This collection holds the final project versions created during the Generative Computing Module.
 The projects were made with the intention to create a part of an entertainment system for a elevator.
-The works create animated generative pictures which will enlighten the wall of the elevator
+The works create animated generative pictures which will enlighten the wall of the elevator.

+The interactive modus of these projects can be activated by the Space-key.

 # Project 1: Mountains
 Originally it was intended to create the silouette of a mountain landscape.
 During the process of creation